juanmougan/quepido/README.md

 ## Motivation

 My girfriend and I *never* know what to order for food.
-So, it's an endless loop of "What should we have for diner?
+So, it's an endless loop of "What should we have for dinner?
 I don't know, what would you like? etc", going on... *forever*.
 So, this is a dead-simple solution to that question

 ## Usage